snefrukai/15-112/hw_and_extra.md

     - should only count once
       - if match: break?
     - _could use replace at 1st_
 - calculate result groups
   - win
   - no
   - one or multi
   - single or dual

 #### rev

 ### 6. topLevelFunctionNames(code)

-#### def
+def

+- take multi-line string
-- multi-line string of Python code
+  - of Python code
+- return string
-- string with the names of the top-level functions
+  - with the names of the top-level functions
+    - with a "def" statement
+    - left-flush (so no spaces before)
+    - following by exactly one space (" ")
+    - followed by the function name
+    - followed by no spaces
+    - followed by the open parenthesis for the parameters
+    - **there can be multi-line strings in the code**
+      - a "def" inside a multi-line string is not a function definition
+    - **there can be comments (#) in the code**
+      - can appear inside strings, in which case they are not the start of comments
+  - in that code, separated by dots (".")
+  - in the order they appear in the code.
+- quote valid # higher priority to del
+- 把 passing bool 理清后就简单了

+step

+- check lin1e1
+  - if bool of triple is T
+    - skip until found end of triple
+  - else
+    - check comment valid
+      - if not
+        - look for triple quote
+- check line2

 ### 7. drawFlagOfQatar(canvas, x0, y0, x1, y1)